 Sage Thermal Mass Flow Meter

-The Sage meters’ heat transfer compound may be considered “wet,” though our platinum winding is non-drifting.
-In the eleven years, Sage Metering has been in business, it is rare to find that one of our sensors has drifted.
+The Sage meters’ heat transfer compound may be “wet,” though our platinum winding is non-drifting.
+In the eleven years Sage Metering has been in business, it is rare to find that one of our sensors has drifted.
 Contrary to the video and very simply put, if one of our sensors drifted for any reason, the meter would not give a “false positive.”
 Instead, any sensor drift will appear as a change in the zero-flow signal, causing the flowmeter to fail the in-situ calibration verification.
 Keep in mind our technology, which is a hybrid-digital, is extremely sensitive, and rest assured that we take these statements very seriously and fully stand behind our meters.

 Sage Pioneered the In-Situ Calibration

 Sage Metering was the first to introduce a simple, in-the-field calibration validation, and over the years, other manufacturers have tried to follow our lead.
-Some competitors have failed to introduce practical or even accurate ways to verify their meters’ calibration.
+Some competitors have failed to offer practical or even accurate ways to verify their meters’ calibration.